Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/faq/_index.md

 - Korea Central
 - Southeast Asia

-## What are the costs of using ArcBox?
+## How much does it cost to use ArcBox?

 ArcBox incurs normal Azure consumption charges for various Azure resources such as virtual machines and storage.
 Each flavor of ArcBox uses a different combination of Azure resources and therefore costs vary depending on the flavor used.
-You can view example estimates of ArcBox costs per flavor by clicking the links below.
+You can view example estimates of ArcBox costs per flavor by clicking in the links below.

 - [ArcBox Full cost estimate](https://aka.ms/ArcBoxFullCost)
 - [ArcBox for IT Pros cost estimate](https://aka.ms/ArcBoxITProCost)